bunuelo/funk2/som-2009/lab1/lab1.md

 ## Concept learning in cognitive sciences

 In the 1950s, Bruner et al \cite{Bruner:1986p2941} studied human subjects' ability to learn concepts given positive and negative examples of the concept.
 Instances were cards containing combinations of four features: \textsc{Borders} = $\{1,2,3\}$, \textsc{Shape} = $\{cross,circle,square\}$, \textsc{Number} = $\{1,2,3\}$ and \textsc{Color} = $\{black,red,blue\}$.
 A training example is a card and being told whether the card was in the concept or not.
-A subject is given a sequence of examples and time to update their description.
+A subject is given a sequence of examples and time after each to describe the concept.

-Bruner et al learned that conjunctive concepts were generally easier to learn than disjunctive concepts.
-Although this is generally true, exceptions have been found where disjunctive concepts are easier if biased by background knowledge (Pazzani 1991).
+Bruner et al. learned that conjunctive concepts were generally easier to learn than disjunctive concepts.
+Although this is generally true, exceptions have been found where disjunctive concepts are easier to learn when background knowledge is salient (Pazzani 1991).

 \begin{figure}[h!] \centerline{ \mbox{\includegraphics[width=4in]{bruner.png}} }  \caption{The perceptual world of 81 distinct items that Bruner et al. studied. $\vert$\textsc{Borders}$\vert \times \vert$\textsc{Shapes}$\vert \times \vert$\textsc{Number}$\vert \times \vert$\textsc{Color}$\vert = 3\times 3\times 3\times 3 = 81$.} \end{figure}

 Do Bruner's results generalize to all concepts?
-This work is criticized assuming that every category was represented by a set of necessary and sufficient features (a logical hypothesis space) and for not studying real-world concepts.
+This work is criticized for assuming that every category was represented by a set of necessary and sufficient features (a logical hypothesis space) and for not studying real-world concepts.

 \begin{figure}[h!]  \centerline{ \mbox{\includegraphics[width=1.5in]{bruner_concepts.png}} }
 \caption{Example training data, and two columns for different concepts.}